The Republic of Ireland will host the 2019 Under-17 EURO finals from 3 to 19 May.

 Article top media content

 The Republic of Ireland will host the 2019 Under-17 EURO finals from 3 to 19 May.
-The tournament will also act as Europe's qualifier for the FIFA U-17 World Cup in Peru from 5 to 27 October 2019.
+The tournament will also act as Europe's qualifier for the FIFA U-17 World Cup in Brazil later in the year.

-- Ireland previously hosted the 1994 U17 EURO and 2015 UEFA Regions' Cup while Dublin was the venue for the 2011 UEFA Europa League final and will stage four UEFA EURO 2020 matches.
+- Ireland previously hosted the 1994 U16 EURO and 2015 UEFA Regions' Cup while Dublin was the venue for the 2011 UEFA Europa League final and will stage four UEFA EURO 2020 matches.

 - 15 teams will qualify to join Ireland in the finals after March's elite round.

 - The finals draw is on 4 April in Dublin.